alyxshang/luhny.ts/README.markdown

 ### Testing

-To run the tests this module provides you can use the `deno test` commmand from the root of this repository.
+To run the tests this module provides you can use the `deno test` commmand.
+This command has to be run from the root of this repository.

 ## CHANGELOG :black_nib: